somaoni/somaoni/README.md

 - Part-time
 - AI/ML Researcher
+  - Presented at the poster session of IBIS2022.
   - Proposal of pre-trained models for tabular data
     - TabRet: Pre-training Transformer-based Tabular Models for Unseen Columns ([link](https://arxiv.org/abs/2303.15747))
       - Accepted at the [Workshop on Understanding Foundation Models at ICLR 2023](https://sites.google.com/view/me-fomo2023).
       - Code: https://github.com/pfnet-research/tabret
       - The proposed method can be applied to data with different distributions during pre-training and fine-tuning in tabular data.

 <h4><a href="https://www.preferred.jp/en/">Preferred Networks Inc.</a>, Tokyo Japan (August 2022- September 2022)</h4>

 - Intern
 - AI/ML Researcher
+  - Presented the research outcomes from the summer intern (2 months) at an internal company presentation.

 <h4><a href="https://ghelia.com/en/">GHELIA Inc.</a>, Tokyo Japan (October 2021- July 2022)</h4>